-What is Construction Law?
+What is construction law?

 Construction law encompasses any legal issue that arises during the course of a construction project.
-This can range from pre-planning environmental clearances and building plan approvals to final local council permits for noise restrictions.
+This can range from pre-planning environmental clearances and building plan approvals, to final local council permits for noise restrictions.